Schools are closing. Why are we surprised?

 We have to look ahead when making our decisions.
 One innovative solution in an aging population would be a partnership between the local hospital or home-care facility and the board of education.
 Classrooms could be converted into units for seniors so that they might have the opportunity to live in familiar neighbourhoods, even in their old classroom, and perhaps close to their children and grandchildren.
 The principal's office could become the health-care office, and the building would remain an integral part of the community.

 School closings are an important issue, but they don't have to be a divisive one.
 What we need is an informed, co-ordinated and innovative approach to the closing of schools over the next decade and beyond.
 Demographics -- yet again -- provides the road map.

-David K. Foot is professor of economics at the University of Toronto, and co-author of the Boom, Bust & Echo books.
+David K. Foot is a professor emeritus of economics at the University of Toronto, and co-author of the Boom, Bust & Echo books.